Ashik-Ahammad/order-tracking/README.md

 4. **Preview the app:**
    Open [http://localhost:3000](http://localhost:3000) in your browser.
 You can use the top black demo banner to toggle between the different delivery states.

-## 📁 Git Workflow & Architecture

-This repository was meticulously built using a clean Git workflow, containing **10 distinct logical commits** tracking the component-by-component construction of the application (plus a few minor fixes/polishes):
-- `Commit 1 to 2`: Project Initialization and shadcn/ui setup.
-- `Commit 3 to 6`: Building core isolated components (`Header`, `OrderTimeline`, `ProductSummary`, `SupportActions`).
-- `Commit 7 to 9`: Integrating the logic for all required edge-cases (Delayed, Not Received, Not Available).
-- `Commit 10`: Final assembly of the main page and interactive testing wrapper.